 - Collaborative Resaerch and Creative Activity Fellowship form the Office of the VIce Provost for Research to support the "Colors of Classical Art" exhibition (2014)

-- The Indiana University College of Arts and Sciences Institute for Advanced Study Fellowship to bring Dr. Mark Abbe to Indiana University to conduct a pigment analysis of the busts of Septiumius Severus and Julia Domna in the Indiana Art Museum.
-This research was conducted in conjunction with the 2014 exhibition, "Colors of Classical Art" (2014)
+- The Indiana University College of Arts and Sciences Institute for Advanced Study Fellowship to bring Dr. Mark Abbe to Indiana University to conduct a pigment analysis of the busts of Septiumius Severus and Julia Domna in the Eskenazi Museum of Art.

 - Instructional Development Summer Fellowship, Indiana University (for Summer 2006)